DilayGedik/Microfluidic-Y-channel-Flow-and-Particle-Tracking/README.md

 # Y-Channel Microfluidic Flow and Particle Tracking

-An interactive simulation of laminar flow and particle transport through a symmetric Y-shaped microchannel.
+An interactive simulation of laminar flow and particle transport through a symmetric Y shaped microchannel.

 ## What it demonstrates